Mengyan Ma Ph.D.

 RECENT CONFERENCE PRESENTATIONS

 Ma, M. & Alhabash, S. (2025) Leveraging Information and Communication Technology (ICT) Succession and Media Richness Theories to Promote Healthy Eating Behaviors on Social Media.
-Abstract is accepted to present at the Communication Technology Division of 2025 Regional Association for Education in Journalism and Mass Communication (AEJMC) Conference.
+Extended abstract presented to the Communication Technology Division of 2025 Regional Association for Education in Journalism and Mass Communication (AEJMC) Conference.

 Wolfe, B. H., Ma, M., Kuch, R., Zhang, Y., Cui, X., Edwards, E. L., Dorrance Hall, E. (2024) A mixed-methods analysis of memorable messages received by first-generation college students from family members at graduation.
 Paper presented to the Family Communication Division of the annual meeting of the National Communication Association (NCA), New Orleans, LA, United States.